-An MRI usually reveals an epidermoid cyst to be an ‘isointense‘ lesion (one with the same density as shown on other imaging studies), but a definitive diagnosis often requires as excisional biopsy.
+An MRI usually reveals an epidermoid cyst to be an ‘isointense‘ lesion (one with the same density as shown on other imaging studies), but a definitive diagnosis often requires an excisional biopsy.

 It is virtually impossible to confirm am epidermoid cyst without a biopsy

 The mammographic x-ray below shows a breast lesion with a round shape and smooth margins.
-But it is impossible to tell whether or not the contents are liquid or solid.
+However, it is impossible to tell whether or not the contents of the cyst are liquid or solid.

-The lesion is dark enough inside the rounded shape to indicate that is is probably not a tumor made of living cells.
-At the same time, it is not purely black, which would indicate pure fluid, so it is something thicker than liquid.
+The lesion is dark enough inside the round shape to indicate that is is probably not a tumor made of living cells.
+At the same time, it is not purely black, which indicates pure fluid.
+So, we know that it is something thicker than liquid.

-This ultrasound therefore looks benign, but ultrasound can’t distinguish whether its filled with a ‘flaky’ and ‘dandruffy‘ epidermoid cyst, (kind of a watery paste) or perhaps some other event which has hemorrhaged into a cyst.
+This ultrasound therefore looks benign.
+However, an ultrasound can not distinguish whether the cyst is filled with a ‘flaky’ and ‘dandruffy’ type of substance, (kind of a watery paste).
+Or perhaps some other event that has hemorrhaged into a cyst.

 Some Calcifications/microcalcifications within epidermoid cysts

-Between 10-25% of epidermoid cysts are shown to have calcification.
-As microcalcifications are a strong indicator of potential Ductal Carcinoma in situ (DCIS), their appearance on a screening mammogram does warrant an excisional or core biopsy, even though the chances of finding something worrisome are very slight.
+So, if microcalcifications appear on a screening mammogram an excisional or core biopsy is necessary.
+However, the chances of finding something worrisome are very slight.